Family Mediation Certification Program

 Continuing Education Credits

-Mental Health Professionals will earn 40 hours of CEU
+Fl Mental Health Professionals will earn 40 CEU general credits

 Why YOU Should Become a Family Mediator?